Campus

 Community gardens

 ÃÛÌÒÓ°Ïñ’s campus is defined by its brick buildings, but hidden among and on top of those buildings are beautiful, peaceful, sometimes bountiful gardens.
-There are the and gardens in Cambridge, the and gardens in Boston, and the bee gardens in Allston.
+There are the and gardens in Cambridge and the and gardens in Boston.